lucas-carvajal/tcp-chat-server/README.md

 * Users can exit a room and will be placed back in the 'lobby' chat
 * Users can see all members in a room
 * Users can send direct messages to members of their current room
+* Users can get help by seeing a list of all commands